get ready to explore

 - Be aware that motorists may use hand signals instead of turn signals.
 Buses with license plates "H" or "HA" rarely signal, so be careful when you travel behind them.

-- The police also check for expired registration, license, and insurance.
-Keep these up-to-date and in your car or on you at all times.
+- The police check for expired registration, license, and insurance.
+Keep these up-to-date and in your car, or on you at all times.
 Car registration/license/road tax (the sticker on your windshield) shows the month and year your car registration/license/road tax expires.

 - Your driver's license expires one year after the original purchase and on the anniversary thereafter.
 Your car insurance also expires one year after the original insurance date.
 You may not get reminders.
 The police conduct random checks and will fine for any infractions.

 Although St. Kitts is a small island, having transportation is still important.
 No one ships the car they own in St. Kitts back home, nor does anyone ship cars from the US; it would cost you 85 percent duty on the deemed value of the car plus EC$5,000 environmental tax.
-The realistic cost for a used car in St. Kitts is in the US $4,500 - US$7,000 range.
-At the end of each semester, there are many student cars for sale on campus during Orientation Week.
-Your orientation leader will also have recommendations about where to purchase affordable secondhand cars and mechanics to use.
+As you prepare to move to St. Kitts, it is important you budget for transportation.
+The realistic cost to purchase a used car in St. Kitts is between U.S. $4,500 – U.S. $7,000.
+There are many student cars for sale on campus during Orientation Week.
+Your orientation leader will also have recommendations about where to purchase affordable cars and mechanics to use.

-A listing of car dealerships (with new and used cars) is listed below.
-Car rental agencies (E.g. Avis, Thrifty, G&L, Hertz, Delisle Walwyn and Huggins Auto Service & Rental) where cars may be available for sale.
+A listing of car dealerships selling new and used cars is listed below.
+Car rental agencies (e.g. Avis, Thrifty, G&L, Hertz, Delisle Walwyn, and Huggins Auto Service & Rental) may also have cars available for purchase.
 If purchasing a car from a dealership, the company will be able to help you with the registration and inspection process.

 New/Used Car Dealerships: